ogg25/camera-enhancer-docs/programming/android/guide/guide.md

         implementation(name: 'DynamsoftCameraEnhancerAndroid', ext: 'aar')
     ```

-6. Sync the project with gradle and after that `DynamsoftCameraEnhancerAndroid.aar` is added to your project.
+6. Sync the project with Gradle, then, `DynamsoftCameraEnhancerAndroid.aar` is added to your project.

 ### Create a Camera Module

 This section is a guide on using Dynamsoft Camera Enhancer to create a simple camera app after installation.

-1. Keep working on the project that you have installed DCE, in the project, create a CameraView section in activity_main.xml.
+1. Keep working on the project that you have installed DCE.
+In the project, create a CameraView section in activity_main.xml.

-    ```XML
+    ```xml
         <com.dynamsoft.dce.CameraView
             android:id="@+id/cameraView"
             android:layout_width="match_parent"